 The continuous calculation and monitoring of post-contingency voltages for nuclear power plants (for the loss of the nuclear unit) is an important requirement to ensure that adequate voltage is always available for the operation of the nuclear safety systems.
 Given this requirement, the nuclear power plant(s) shall be notified in cases where the transmission monitoring capability (at PJM and the Transmission Owner) becomes unavailable and the ability to calculate the post-contingency voltages is lost.
 [There may be situations where the calculations are only being performed at PJM.
 In this case, loss of the PJM capability shall trigger the notification to the nuclear power plant(s).]
-The notification will go via the All-Call from PJM to the Transmission Owner(s) who will then communicate with the applicable nuclear power plant(s) consistent with PJM Transmission Operations Manual (M-03), Section 5: Index and Operating Procedures for PJM RTO Operations, Voltage Control at Nuclear Stations [NERC Reliability Standard NUC-001, R4.3].
+The notification will go via the All-Call from PJM to the Transmission Owner(s) who will then communicate with the applicable nuclear power plant(s) consistent with PJM Transmission Operating Procedures Manual 03B (CEII) [NERC Reliability Standard NUC-001, R4.3].
 Such notification shall occur within 30 minutes of the loss of EMS capability [NERC Reliability Standard NUC-001, R9.3.4]